 I’ve returned gifts for more practical or pressing purchases.
 My kids may not need fancy outfits, but they sure do need some onesies.
 And they may already have several cute sweaters.
 Returning the extra ones they received as a gift would be better spent on other purchases I had in mind.
 For instance, I replaced their filthy bath toys.

 Not only do my twins share a room, they also share it with their older brother, so yes, room sharing is possible.
 Their bedroom is big enough that we have two cribs and a twin bed and still have space to play.
 We didn’t move to a bigger house just to have three bedrooms.

 So far we’re managing well.
 We buy only the necessary gear and inexpensive items.
-We’ve hired a nanny and altered our work schedule to lessen the child care cost of twins.
+We’ve hired a nanny and altered our work schedule to lessen the child care cost of raising twins.
 Our three kids share a room, and we save as much as we can.
 By staying smart with our expenses, we’re able to live a comfortable and happy life with our twins.

 FREE 5-day email course

 Feeling overwhelmed with what to do when your twins arrive?
 Get my FREE 5-day email course, Bringing Home Twins: How to Survive the Early Weeks with Newborn Twins!
 This free course will help you feel better prepared to welcome your twins home.
 Sign up below: